Best Key Risk Indicators

 Organizations struggle with KRIs because people are too focused on financial performance to see what truly impacts an organization.
 It’s about meeting your expectations, not about making a profit sustainably.
 Financial statements are important, but they don’t capture the qualitative aspects of that company or organization.

-Organizations struggle with KRIs – key risk indicators – because strategic leadership must be strategic in their actionable response to external and internal factors.
+Organizations struggle with KRIs – key risk indicators – because strategic leadership must be strategic in their actionable response to external and internal risk factors.

 Many leaders makes the mistake of looking too much at tactical approaches, which is a reactive approach that usually only works short-term.